-- How could the organization reduce stress levels among employees where stress is an issue?
+- How could the organisation reduce stress levels among employees where stress is an issue?

-- How could the organization enabled you to have made better use of your time?
+- How could the organisation enabled you to have made better use of your time?

-- What things did the organization or management do to make your job more difficult/frustrating/non-productive?
+- What things did the organisation or management do to make your job more difficult/frustrating/non-productive?

-- How can the organization gather and make better use of the views and experience of its people?
+- How can the organisation gather and make better use of the views and experience of its people?

 - Aside from the reason(s) you are leaving, how strongly were you attracted to committing to a long and developing career with us?

-- What can the organization do to retain its best people (and not lose any more like you)?
+- What can the organisation do to retain its best people (and not lose any more like you)?